codepath/android_guides/Lambda-Expressions.md

 Make sure you have JDK 8 installed or higher.
 Click [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) in case you need to download it.
 If you are using a continuous integration service, you should also make sure to be specifying a JDK 8 environment.

 To use Java 8 lambda expressions in your Android code, you can either use the [Gradle Retrolambda plugin](https://github.com/evant/gradle-retrolambda) developed by Evan Tatarka or use the new [Android Jack toolchain](https://source.android.com/source/jack.html).
+The former is recommended until the Jack toolchain can be finalized to include annotation support.

 ### Retrolambda Setup